CorsoSystems/corsosystems.github.io/_drafts/2014-04-03-historian-roundup.md

 Deadband configuration is available, storing only datapoints as they change instead of storing every point as it is collected.
 <h5>Licensing</h5>
+Inductive Automation's approach to licensing is simple.
+If you purchase any of their Ignition tiers above "Lite" you get unlimited historical tags included with your system.

+The caveat to this is that you will also need a database license, in addition to Ignition licensing.
+From the basic Community or Express versions of some of the popular database packages, all the way up to a world-wide enterprise solution you can find a database to meet your needs and budget.
+Your company likely already has this infrastructure in place making Ignition an easy addition to your arsenal.

+Many databases are supported and unlike some of the other offerings on the market you are not limited to SQL Server when using Ignition.

 <h5>Data Access/Visualization</h5>

-Depending on what you want to do with your data you can use Inductive Automation's modules to view and analyze historical data or you can directly access it from the database for use in other applications such as lab information management systems.
+Inductive Automation offers one of the most "open" architectures of any of the major Historian offerings.
+With data accessible directly through a SQL database you can easily access data for any line-of-business or process programs you are using.

-Given Inductive Automation's extensive database integration you can also easily access manually entered data from non-Inductive Automation databases in the HMI application.
-This provides you the ability to build a single application that can be used across all levels of your organization to access data at any level of detail from the plant floor all the way up to the board room.
+Trending is handled using Ignition's built-in trending tools.
+This is a powerful tool used to view real-time or historical data with configurable pens.
+The other great feature of Inductive's architecture is the ability to seamlessly integrate data from your database with historical data on the trend control.
+While this is possible in other packages with additional licensing requirements, it works out of the box with Ignition.
+This is typically manually entered data from non-Inductive Automation databases, such as QA/QC systems, or other line-of-business applications.
+This provides you the ability to build a single application that can be used across all levels of your organization to access data at any level of detail from the shop floor to the top floor.

+Ignition also gives you the ability to access your data in tabular format with table controls.
+These controls give you direct access to SQL queries allowing you to access any data you might need in any format you can dream up.

+With the Reporting Module (included in each tier with historical tags) you have a powerful reporting engine you can use to build reports for any of the data in your system.
+Reports can include tables, graphs, and images, use dynamic parameters such as date ranges, and be easily exported to image and PDF formats.

+The beauty of the Ignition platform is that all of the data access methods are built-into the system from the start.
+You are free to build systems on top of the historical data as necessary and can easily extend functionality into areas like Manufacturing Execution Systems without having to learn an entirely new software package.